-Happiness data were drawn from the World Database of Happiness (WDH) compiled by R. Veenhoven (worlddatabaseofhappiness.eur.nl/).
-Country averages from this database may be based on multiple surveys, with an average number of 3.7 studies for the OECD countries included in the current study (range 1-14).
+Happiness.
+Happiness data were drawn from the World Database of Happiness (WDH) compiled by Veenhoven (2007).
+Country averages from this database may be based on multiple surveys, with an average number of 3.7 studies for the OECD countries included in the current study (range, 1-14).

-Neuroticism data was drawn from the ISDP and was available for the same 24 countries for which primary SE data was collected (Schmitt, Allik, McCrae, & Benet-Martínez, 2007).
-Neuroticism was assessed with the corresponding scale of the BFI (John & Srivastava, 1999), with an average alpha of .79 across all participating ISDP nations.
+Neuroticism.
+Neuroticism data were drawn from the ISDP and were available for the same 24 countries for which primary SE data was collected (Schmitt, Allik, McCrae, & Benet-Martínez, 2007).
+Neuroticism was assessed with the corresponding scale of the BFI (John & Srivastava, 1999); the average alpha across all participating ISDP nations was of .79.

-Individualism data for 29 of the 31 analyzed countries were taken from Hofstede's classic IBM study of cultural values (Hofstede, 2006).
+Individualism.
+Individualism data for 29 of the 31 analyzed countries were taken from Hofstede's classic study of cultural values among IBM affiliates (Hofstede, 2006).
 It should be noted, however, that this variable was somewhat skewed, with relatively few countries having low individualism scores (see Table 5).

-GDP data for all 31 analyzed countries in 2005 were taken from the CIA's world fact book (CIA, 2006).
+GRP.
+GDP data for all 31 analyzed countries in 2005 were taken from the CIA's World Factbook (Central Intelligence Agency, 2006).

-Study 2 Results
+Results